awsdocs/aws-java-developer-guide-v2/doc_source/examples-s3-objects.rst

 Build a :aws-java-class:`DeleteObjectRequest <services/sqs/model/DeleteObjectRequest>`
 and supply a bucket name and key name.
-Use the |s3client| client's :methodname:`deleteObject` method, and pass it the name of a bucket and object to delete. *The specified bucket and object key must exist, or an error will result*.
+Use the |s3client| :methodname:`deleteObject` method, and pass it the name of a bucket and object to delete. *The specified bucket and object key must exist, or the service will return an error.*

 **Imports**